-Examinations.
-It is a common misconception that examinations are a type of assessment rather than an approach.
-An examination defines the conditions under which student's abilities will be tested.
+Examinations are an approach to assessment, not a type of assessment.
+An exam defines the conditions under which student's abilities will be tested.
 They usually restrict the time and place where the assessment task will be performed.
-Any of the methods of assessment below can be taken under examination conditions.
+Any of the methods of assessment can be taken under examination conditions.

 Different methods of assessment provide the means of ensuring that students are able to demonstrate the range of their abilities in different contexts.
 Stiggens (2005) groups the different methods of assessment into 4 main categories: Selected Response; Essays; Performance Assessment and Personal Communication.
 Each category has advantages in assessing different learning outcomes.
 For example, a selected response assessment task, such as a series of multiple-choice questions, is able to assess all areas of mastery of knowledge but only some kinds of reasoning.

 Short, usually descriptive, qualitative, answers of between one word to over a page.
 These questions vary in expected student response from one word or several lines to over a page, and include forms such as complete the sentence, supply the missing line, problems and exercises in science-based subjects, short descriptive or qualitative answers, essay plans, diagrams with explanation, etc.

 A question can be addressed towards the testing of a specific objective.
 This is also true of multiple choice questions, but short answer questions have the advantage of avoiding cueing and requiring students to supply an answer, rather than selecting or guessing from options supplied.
 Answers are easier to mark.
 The form of the questions is familiar to students and they feel less anxious in examination situations.

 Individual questions for individual objectives fragment the subject and reduce the likelihood that students in their studies will look for the relations between objectives or sections of the subject.
 Complex issues cannot always be satisfactorily addressed in short answers.

 - Direct questions are better than incomplete statements.